Generic Name: cyclosporine (SYE kloe SPOR een)

 What should I discuss with my health care provider before taking Sandimmune (cyclosporine)?

-You should not use this medication if you are allergic to cyclosporine.
+You should not use cyclosporine if you are allergic to it.
 You may not be able to use cyclosporine if you have:

 untreated or uncontrolled high blood pressure; or

 any type of cancer.